Tony Hawk’s Pro Skater 1 and 2 are getting remade from the ground up – TechCrunch

 Tired of playing 1 and want to check out 2?
 Vicarious tells me you’ll be able to hop back and forth between the two titles pretty quickly, and that they’ve added a progression system that meshes the two together — so it’s less like playing two entirely separate games, and more like one game with two distinct halves.

-Tony Hawk Pro Skater 1+2 is expected to hit PlayStation 4, Xbox One, and PC on September 4th for $39, with pre-orderers getting access to the Warehouse level before the full game ships.
+Tony Hawk’s Pro Skater 1+2 is expected to hit PlayStation 4, Xbox One and PC on September 4th for $39, with pre-orderers getting access to the Warehouse level before the full game ships.
 Sadly, no mention of Switch support.